Destroy the Duck-Dragons

 – Drawing and placement of Intro, Win, and Lose screens (new assets)

 With this version I’ve moved along from a very simple puzzle game to a very simple arcade game to a very simple arcade-adventure game.
-This is fitting since the Atari Adventure game combined both arcade action along with item/map puzzle play, being the first ever action-adventure game.
+This is fitting since Atari’s Adventure combined both arcade action along with item/map puzzle play, being the first ever action-adventure game.

 Some ongoing Godot observations: